 Much to the shock of many non-Virginians traveling across Routes 7 or 340 in Clarke County, Virginia, a driver can be ticketed for “reckless driving” if they are clocked speeding twenty miles per hour (20+ MPH) over the speed limit (Va.
 Code § 46.2-862).
 Reckless driving is a criminal violation in Virginia, and unlike nearby states, cannot be expunged if a driver is convicted.

-Reckless driving can come in other forms than speeding such as:
+Aside from speeding, reckless driving can come in other forms such as:

 Regardless, reckless driving charges should not be ignored as they can cause a permanent criminal record for the driver.
 (That is right…needing to answer on applications requesting criminal records that you have been convicted of reckless driving.)
 Absent aggravating circumstances, they can often be negotiated to improper driving charges, which constitute traffic violations only.
 In some cases, the officer may not have sufficient evidence to support the charge beyond a reasonable doubt, and accordingly, the case may even be dismissed.

 If you received a reckless driving ticket in Clarke County or Berryville, Virginia, contact me to set up a consultation to discuss what can be done to beat or otherwise negotiate the best resolution for your reckless driving charge.